ucsd-ets/openedx-caliper-tracking/README.rst

 How To Contribute
 #################

-To contribute, please make the PR in this repositry on Github: `Caliper Tracking <https://github.com/ucsd-ets/caliper-tracking>`_
+To contribute, please make a pull request in this repositry on Github: `Open edX Caliper Tracking <https://github.com/ucsd-ets/openedx-caliper-tracking>`_

-If you have any issues or questions, please feel free to open an issue on Github: `Caliper Tracking <https://github.com/ucsd-ets/caliper-tracking>`_
+If you have any question or issue, please feel free to open an issue on Github: `Open edX Caliper Tracking <https://github.com/ucsd-ets/openedx-caliper-tracking>`_

 Contributors